-Contracti ing Officer SBA PCR Element Yes No Yes No Yes No (e) Does the offeror provide a statement of the total dollars planned to be subcontracted to women-owned small business concerns?
+Contract ing Officer SB STA SBA PCR Element Yes No Yes No Yes No (a) Subcontracted under an individual plan or total projected sales and the total value of projected subcontracts to support the sales for a commercial plan? (b) Subcontracted to small business concerns? (c) Subcontracted to HUBZone small business concerns? (d) Subcontracted to small disadvantaged business concerns? (e) Subcontracted to women-owned small business concerns? (f) Subcontracted to veteran-owned small business concerns? (g) Subcontracted to service-disabled veteran-owned small business concerns?
 (4) Does the offeror furnish a description of the major product and service areas to be subcontracted?
-(5) Does the offeror furnish a description of the major product and service areas where small, HUBZone small, small disadvantaged, and women-owned small business concerns will be considered for subcontract awards?
+(5) Does the offeror furnish a description of the major product and service areas where small, HUBZone small, small disadvantaged, veteran-owned small, service-disabled veteran-owned business small, and women-owned small business concerns will be considered for subcontract awards?
 (6) Does the offeror provide a statement of the method used to develop goals?
 (7) Does the offeror describe the method used to identify potential sources for solicitation purposes?
 (8) Does the offeror include a statement as to whether or not it includes indirect or overhead costs as an element in developing goals?
 (9) Where costs are elements in developing goals, does the offeror describe the method used in determining a proportionate share of the indirect and overhead?
 (10) Does the offeror provide the name and description of the duties of the individual who will administer the subcontracting plan?
-(11) Does the offeror describe the efforts it will make to assure that small, HUBZone small, small disadvantaged, and women-owned small business concerns have an equitable opportunity to compete for subcontracts?
+(11) Does the offeror describe the efforts it will make to assure that small, HUBZone small, small disadvantaged, women-owned small, veteran-owned small, and service-disabled veteran-owned small business concerns have an equitable opportunity to compete for subcontracts?
 (12) Does the offeror provide for the flow down of the clause entitled "Utilization of Small Business Concerns?"
 (13) Does the offeror require subcontractors to adopt subcontracting policies and subcontracting plans in accordance with the Small Business Act, as amended, and implementing regulations for all appropriate subcontracts?
 (14) Does the offeror provide assurance that it will: (a) Cooperate in any studies or surveys as may be required? (b) Submit periodic reports act to determine compliance with the plan? (c) Submit SF 294 and SF 295 reports following the instructions on the forms, paragraph (j) of the clause at FAR 52.219-9, and provided by GSA? (d) Ensure that its subcontractors, that are required to adopt a subcontracting plan, agree to submit SF 294 and SF 295 reports?
-(15) Does the offeror provide assurance that the following types of records will be maintained: (a) Source lists, guides, and other data that identify small, HUBZone small, small disadvantaged, and women-owned small business source lists? (b) List of organizations contacted for small, HUBZone small, small disadvantaged, and women-owned small business sources?
+(15) Does the offeror provide assurance that the following types of records will be maintained: